Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 >*Data sources* allows data to be fetched or computed for use elsewhere in Terraform configuration.
 Use of data sources allows a Terraform configuration to build on information defined outside of Terraform, or defined by another separate Terraform configuration.

-Essentially, this is how we fetch vSphere related information from our environment and define it at as a data source object which will then be use as part of the VM resource configuration.
+Essentially, this is how we fetch vSphere related information from our environment and define it at as a data source object which will then be used as part of the VM resource configuration.

 What we do here is change the **name** parameter to the name of our resources that is set within our environment.
 ```ruby